JohNostalg/Chainworks/README.md

 # Chainworks
 Chainworks is an anime-influenced creative production created by Joh Nostalg

-> If one does not know to which port one is sailing, no wind is favorable. ~ Seneca

 # Current Features
 - Single use gacha roll
 - Concept art characters on [IPFS](https://ipfs.io/ipfs/QmZAMCQxjeSu2JH1n6DtDXXm3zJJ82t7HCxCSWq5XwQwvq)